 Chicago Hoods of the West Side

-From the Vice Lords, to Gangster Disciples, to the Four Corner Hustlers, to the New Breeds and the Black Souls, the West Side might not have received the recognition from the media as the South Side, but within the streets of the Chicago ghetto there is little difference between either side as this section of the city is the birthplace of numerous Chicago gangs.
+From the Vice Lords to the Gangster Disciples, from the Four Corner Hustlers to the New Breeds and the Black Souls, the West Side might not have received the recognition from the media as the South Side, but within the streets of the Chicago ghetto there is little difference between either section, as the West Side is the birthplace of numerous Chicago gangs.

 With the destruction to Chicago’s original black community of the Low Ends’ Bronzeville community, as well the black community of the Near West Side, the black population relocated into the heart of the West Side.
 Starting along Madison in East Garfield Park, the community would eventually make its way into North Lawndale and West Garfield Park, followed by the Austin neighborhood by the 1970s and 1980s.

 Chicago gangs of the West Side date back to the 1950s and 1960s.
-Gangs were originally created for needed protection from other races as the newly arrived African Americans were constantly abused and mistreated, but would later become involved in local politics and efforts to better the community.
+Gangs were originally created for needed protection from other races, but would later become involved in local politics and efforts to better the community.
 One of the largest gangs in the country are the Vice Lords, who originally began during the 1950s in Illinois juvenile facilities before starting their foundation in North Lawndale.

 Chicago Hoods of the East Side

 From State to the Lake, the saying that refers to the East Side of Chicago, meaning the boundaries of the East Side expand from State Street to Lake Michigan.
 There are multiple Chicago gangs on the East Side, like the Gangster Disciples, Four Corner Hustlers, Black Disciples, and various Vice Lord factions, but the most known has been the Almighty Black P. Stone Nation.